evanca/quick-portfolio/index.md

 ### Projects

 [IOS APP - EinDecider]
+Have you ever got annoyed by overthinking some tiny decisions in your life?
+This is EinDecider, a little app that will help do it for you.
+Just a few taps, then your decision is made.
+You could pick a variety of tools like dice and wheel of foturne to decide.
+The beta test link of application is below.

 <img src="images/Selection.png"/>
 <a href="http://testflight.apple.com/join/7jpiiCaV">Click Here For Beta Test</a>

 ---
 [Basic Store software - Java/SQL]
+This is a simple store application implemented by Java and SQL.
+The demonstration of the application is shown below.

 <img src="images/projectscreenshot.png"/>
 <a href="https://youtu.be/6gTvhO-yf8A">Project Demonstration Video</a>